Katredandred/Katredandred/README.md

 ## 🌍 About Me

 I'm a **Data Science and Automation professional** with 10+ years of experience delivering AI-driven solutions across **Africa and the Middle East**.
-Currently pursuing my **MBA in Business Analytics, Finance & Consulting** at William & Mary's Raymond A. Mason School of Business.
+Currently pursuing my **MBA in Business Analytics, Finance** at William & Mary's Raymond A. Mason School of Business.

 - 🎓 **Harvard Business School Online** — Credential of Readiness (CORe), *Pass with Honors*
 - 📍 Based in Norfolk, Virginia